Park City Group - Consensus Indicates Potential 41.7% Upside

-Park City Group found using ticker (PCYG) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 9 and 5 calculating the mean target price we have 7.
-Given that the stocks previous close was at 4.94 this indicates there is a potential upside of 41.7%.
-The 50 day MA is 4.77 and the 200 day MA is 4.81.
-The company has a market capitalisation of $95m.
-Find out more information at: http://www.parkcitygroup.com
+Park City Group with ticker code (PCYG) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 9 and 5 calculating the mean target price we have 7.
+Now with the previous closing price of 4.94 this would imply there is a potential upside of 41.7%.
+The day 50 moving average is 4.77 and the 200 day moving average is 4.81.
+The company has a market cap of $95m.
+You can visit the company’s website by visiting: http://www.parkcitygroup.com

 Park City Group, a software-as-a-service provider, designs, develops, and markets proprietary software products in North America and internationally.
 The company offers ReposiTrak MarketPlace, a supplier discovery and B2B e-commerce solution; ReposiTrak Compliance and Food Safety Solutions, which reduces potential regulatory and legal risk from their supply chain partners; and ReposiTrak Supply Chain Solutions that enables customers to manage relationships with suppliers.
 It also provides ScoreTracker, Vendor Managed Inventory, Store Level Ordering and Replenishment, Enterprise Supply Chain Planning, Fresh Market Manager, and ActionManager supply chain solutions to manage inventory, product mix, and labor.
 In addition, the company offers business-consulting services to suppliers and retailers in the grocery, convenience store, and specialty retail industries, as well as professional consulting services.
 It primarily serves multi-store retail chains, wholesalers and distributors, and their suppliers.
 The company is headquartered in Murray, Utah.